Storey: North American scheme

-In countries that use the North American system, where "floor 1" is the same as "ground floor", the corresponding button may be marked either with 1 or with a letter, as in the European scheme.
+In countries using the North American system, where "floor 1" is the same as "ground floor", the corresponding button may be marked either with 1 or with a letter, as in the European scheme.
 In either case, the next button will be labelled 2.
-In buildings that have both a "1st floor" and a "ground floor", they may be labelled 1 and G (as in Russian scheme) or M (for "Main") and LM (for "Lower Main").
+In buildings that have both a "1st floor" and a "ground floor", they may be labelled 1 and G, or M (for "Main") and LM (for "Lower Main"), the latter two being more common in Canada outside Quebec.
 M or MZ may also be used to designate a mezzanine level, when it is not counted as a separate floor in the building's numbering scheme.
+If an elevator has two doors, floors on one side might end up getting an R suffix for "rear", especially if on one floor both doors open.

 In modern signage, at least in North America, a five-pointed star (★) additionally appears beside the button for the main entry floor.
 In the United States, the five-pointed-star marking is mandated by Title III of the Americans with Disabilities Act (ADA), as described in Section 4.10.12(2) of the ADA Accessibility Guidelines for Buildings and Facilities (ADAAG).
 However this may be used to simply indicate a way out, such as to indicate a sky lobby.
-As an example, the residential elevators at the John Hancock Center all have their main floors labeled as the 44th as in order to get from a residential floor to the ground one would need to take two elevators: one from the residences to the sky lobby, and the other from the sky lobby to the ground.
+As an example, the residential elevators at the John Hancock Center all have their main floors labelled as the 44th as in order to get from a residential floor to the ground one would need to take two elevators: one from the residences to the sky lobby, and the other from the sky lobby to the ground.
 In the event more than one floor could be considered main floor, such as when a building has exits on more than one floor, a relatively common solution is to simply have no star and have other indications to indicate a main floor.
 A less commonly used solution has more than one star.

-Subterranean floors
+Subterranean and split-level floors

 There is no particular standard convention for the numbering of levels below ground.
-In English-speaking countries, the first level below ground may be labelled B for "Basement", LL for "Lower Level" or "Lower Lobby", C for "Cellar" or U for "Underground".
+In English-speaking countries, the first level below ground may be labelled B for "Basement", LL for "Lower Level" or "Lower Lobby", C for "Cellar", or U for "Underground".
 In British buildings, LG for "Lower Ground" is commonly encountered.

-If there is more than one basement, the next level down may be marked SB for "Sub-Basement".
-The lower levels may also be numbered B1, B2, B3, B4, B5, B6, B7, B8, B9, B10, etc..
-Negative numbers are sometimes used: −1 for the first level below ground, −2 for the second one, and so on.
+If there is more than one basement, either the next level down may be marked SB for "Sub-Basement" or all lower levels can be numbered B1, B2, B3, Bn.
+Negative numbers are sometimes used, this being more common in Europe: −1 for the first level below ground, −2 for the second one, and so on.
 Letters are sometimes used: A, B, C, D, E, F, G, H, I, J, etc.

-In Hawaii these levels are numbered I1, I2, I3, ...; "I" stands for "ilelo", basement.